HaxeFoundation/HaxeManual/md/manual/dictionary.md

 A compiler flag is a configurable value which may influence the compilation process.
 Such a flag can be set by invoking the command line with `-D key=value` or just `-D key`, in which case the value defaults to `"1"`.
 The compiler also sets several flags internally to pass information between different compilation steps.

 ##### Dynamic target
 Dynamic targets are more lenient with their types and allow *null* values for basic types.
-They const is JavaScript, PHP, neko and Flash 6-8.
+They consist of JavaScript, PHP, neko and Flash 6-8.

 ##### Enum
 This type is compatible with all enum types.
 At compile-time, `Enum<T>` can be considered to be the common base type of all enum types.
 However, this relation is not reflected in generated code.